Examination Board & Code : EDEXCEL 9AD0/01/02, 9FA0/01/02

 ‘The department makes a big thing about sketchbooks.
 I’m glad they did as it really gave me a head start at college’

 ‘I’ve really discovered my strengths in art.
 I think it’s been a good start to college life’

 ‘It’s a diverse course and we’ve learnt a lot.
 We’re encouraged to develop our skills through discovery’

 ‘I’m so proud of what I’ve done.
 It’s been challenging and hard work but you get so much out of it’

 ‘The trip to Barcelona was brilliant and helped with my exam – I really enjoyed Amsterdam.
 Our teachers were fun to be with'.

 Where could it lead?

 Successful completion of the course provides you with a wide range of practical and study skills which are applicable to the work place and colleges of further education.
-Most students pursue an Art Foundation course.
-Students have successfully applied to Kingston, Central School St. Martins, Falmouth, Reading, Farnham, Goldsmiths.
-A Foundation course prepares students when applying for specialist degree courses such as Fine Art, Theatre Design, Graphics, Textiles/Fashion, Media and Photography.
+Most students pursue an Art Foundation course after the A level.
+Cambridge, Kingston, Central School St. Martins, Falmouth, Reading, Goldsmiths, WSCAD are amongst the students’ destinations.
+A Foundation course prepares students for a specialised degree course in such areas as Film, Animation, Interior Design, Graphics, Media, Photography, Theatre Design and Textiles/Fashion

 How is this course structured?